hbons/git-bin/README.md

 Once the three configuration steps have been completed, normal use of git will invoke git-bin for files that match a pattern in .gitattributes.

-Adding a new file (the JPG is 217k, but only 409b were sent to git):
+Adding a new file (note that the JPG is 217k, but only 409b were sent to git):

 ```bash
 $ ls -lh brooklyn_bridge.jpg